El Caballero Country Club

 The course has been open just over 1 year and Rees will be returning to the property in February to evaluate and adjust.

-Congratulations to Matt Deuel and Rustic Canyon Golf Course, winners of the 2023 GCSASC Renovation Award.
+Congratulations to Matt Deuel and Rustic Canyon Golf Course, winners of the 2022 GCSASC John Marman Construction Renovation Award.